64 Educational Brain Breaks Your Students Will Love

 34. Play popcorn

-Students will all be sitting in their chairs, and at any time, a student can jump up and say, “Pop!”
+Students will all be sitting in their chairs, and at any time, a student can jump up and say “Pop!”
 Once they do, that student remains standing.
 If two students pop up at the same time, everyone takes their seats, and the game starts over.
 How quickly can the entire class pop without having to start over?

 35. Hit the wall

 Pushing against a solid object is a good way to displace extra energy from your body.
 Have kids stand facing a wall with their arms stretched out in front of them, palms on the surface of the wall.
-Push the wall away with all their strength for a count of ten.
+Push the wall away with all their strength for a count of 10.
 Relax for five seconds, then push again.
 Other activities they can do at the wall include calf stretches and wall push-ups.

 36. 3, 2, 1 blastoff!